zadams/mobile-engineering/README.md

 ## Andres Cano Test Submission Notes:

-For instruction about how to setup and install the app, please read the README file in the livingsocial folder of this fork.
+For instructions about how to setup and install the app, please read the README file in the livingsocial folder of this fork.
 Thanks!